miroapp/api-clients/CONTRIBUTING.md

 API clients are generated using `@openapitools/openapi-generator-cli`.
 They are generated based on the API specifications defined in the `spec.json` file.

+Specification file are loaded from `api-specification` repository which is supposed to be in the same parent directory as this repository. \
-The `update-spec` command downloads separate OpenAPI specification files, and then merges them into a single one. \
+The `update-spec` command loads separate OpenAPI specification files and merges them into a single file. \
-The `./scripts/fetch-spec.mjs` script downloads and merges the specification. \
+The `./scripts/fetch-spec.mjs` script will pull the yaml files from `api-specification` repository. \
 Each endpoint in the specification must have a unique `operationId`, because the client method names are derived from it.

 To update the `spec.json` specs file, run the following command: